kingcu/blog.ridewithgps.com/_posts/2012-06-15-New-Help-System.markdown

 <img class="postimage" src="/images/post_images/help_preview.jpg">

-We have been keeping track of support emails and phone calls for the last few months so we were able to start builign the help page with content from those questions and answers.
-It's a fairly comprehensive list of content that we have developed, but it will always be a work in progress and we'll continuously be adding information to it so we can best serve our members.
+We have been keeping track of support emails and phone calls for the last few months so we were able to start building the help page with content from those questions and answers.
+Over the coming weeks we will be fleshing out the help content with the goal of it covering the site functionality comprehensively.

 In order to make it really easy for users to find the answers they are looking for we also updated the "Feedback" process, so now when you click "help/feedback" you'll get this: